writeonlycode/hack-assembler/README.md

 cargo run -- path/to/filename.asm
 ```

-If `filename.asm` is a valid Hack program, a f`ilename.hack` file that can be
+If `filename.asm` is a valid program, a `filename.hack` file that can be
 executed by the Hack computer will be generated!

 # References